A Beginner’s Guide to Small Business Loans

 Generally, loan options are not available for startups or businesses that have not been operating for at least two years.
 If that describes your company, you might consider a business credit card or a personal loan instead.

 Education is key when deciding between different loan products.
-Small business loans will undoubtedly provide much relief to many in the current climate and will be a huge asset in helping our industry to rebound strongly but, as with any decision to take on debt, it is important to weigh your decision carefully.
+Small business loans will undoubtedly provide much relief and will be a huge asset in helping our industry to rebound following the pandemic.
+As with any decision to take on debt, it is important to weigh your decision carefully.

-As always, FareHarbor stands with you through this challenging time.
-If you have any further questions about your account or specific actions you can take now, please reach out to our 24/7 Support team at firstname.lastname@example.org.
+If you have any further questions about your business or specific actions you can take, please reach out to our 24/7 Support team at [email protected].